hedgehogs-mind/learn-rabbitmq/01-simple-queue/README.md

 # Questions that came up

-- What is a channel specifically?
+What is a channel specifically?
 How is it different from a queue?
+> There is no direct relation between Channel and Queue.
+A Channel is used to send AMQP commands to the broker.
+This can be the creation of a queue or similar, but these concepts are not tied together.

-- How is a channel closed by the broker?
+How is a channel closed by the broker?
 In the code examples I saw a `null` message.
+> ...

-- What happens if the consumer does not acknowledge a message?
+What happens if the consumer does not acknowledge a message?
+> If message was not acknowledged and application fails, it will be redelivered automatically and redelivered property on envelope will be set to true (unless you consume them with no-ack = true flag).
+> ...
+> Beware infinitely nacked messages while redelivery count doesn't implemented in RabbitMQ and in AMQP protocol at all.

-- Which data formats does RabbitMQ support?
+Which data formats does RabbitMQ support?
+> Messages also have a payload (the data that they carry), which AMQP brokers treat as an opaque byte array.
+The broker will not inspect or modify the payload.
+It is possible for messages to contain only attributes and no payload.
+It is common to use serialisation formats like JSON, Thrift, Protocol Buffers and MessagePack to serialize structured data in order to publish it as the message payload.
+Protocol peers typically use the "content-type" and "content-encoding" fields to communicate this information, but this is by convention only.

-- How does `amqplib` deserialize messages?
+How does `amqplib` deserialize messages?
+> Plain byte array/buffer.

 # The setup